Camping in the Broken Group Islands

 - Park wardens enforce camping regulation: violators will be evicted.

-Fees for camping apply from May 1st to September 30th.
+Fees for camping in the Broken Group Islands apply from May 1 to September 30.

 Contact the National Park for up to date fees schedules prior to your departure.
 Fees may change at any time.